COMING OCTOBER 2023

 "It's not that big a deal."

-"I know, but I need a break from my mother—"
+"I need a break from my mother—"

 "And I don't."